Azure/azure-sdk/docs/android/design.md

 }
 ```

-> TODO: Link concrete example of an async client class from the Android repository.
+Refer to the [ChatAsyncClient class] for a fully built-out example of how a sync client should be constructed.

 {% include requirement/MUST id="android-async-framework" %} use [Android retro future's][RetroFuture] `CompletableFuture` to provide consumers with a high-quality async API.